thoth-tech/arcade-machine/README.md

 ./ArcadeMachine
 ```

+Subsequent builds (as you change code) can be completed by using just `make`.
+If you need to run a clean build again, you can use `make clean` first proceeded by `make`.

 ## Building arcade machine (manually)
 + Compile the application with the command ```skm clang++ src/* -Iinclude -lstdc++fs -o test```
 + Run the application ```./test```